Panchami28/Wine-quality-prediction/README.md

    macro avg       0.80      0.77      0.78       480
 weighted avg       0.92      0.92      0.92       480
 ```
 By taking note of all the outputs , we can see that SVM with accuracy score of 0.925 and Random forest with accuracy score 0.923 are suitable for this problem.
+However Logistic regression on the other hand is not very suitable for this problem as it's accuracy score is 0.89 which is the least compared to other 2 algorithms.
+There are many other classification algorithms that can be used to solve the above scenario.
+But for this blog, I have considered only 3 popular classification models.